thecoderenroute/Bhashini/README.md

-# Telegram Bot for Native indian language speakers
+# Telegram Bot for Native indian language speakers to make the latest in AI accessible to everyone